-General Hospital Spoilers: Friday, Feb 24 – Laura Kidnapped, Liv Attacks Anna
+‘General Hospital’ Spoilers: Friday, Feb 24 – Laura Kidnapped, Liv Attacks Anna

-General Hospital spoilers for GH on Friday, February 24 say Jason Morgan (Billy Miller) and Curtis Ashford (Donnell Turner) will leave no gravestone unturned in their search for Liv Jerome (Tonja Walker).
+General Hospital spoilers for Friday, February 24 state that Jason Morgan (Billy Miller) and Curtis Ashford (Donnell Turner) will leave no gravestone unturned in their search for Liv Jerome (Tonja Walker).

 To that end, Jason and Curtis head to a crypt and find Liv’s granite tomb.
-What the two hunky PIs find inside is shocking according to General Hospital spoilers.
+What the two hunky PIs find inside is shocking, according to General Hospital spoilers.
 There is no Liv in the tomb, of course, since she’s out terrorizing Port Charles.

 Liv Goes After Sitting Duck Anna